hbctraining/Intro-to-R-flipped/activities/poll_questions.md

 ## R Syntax and Data Structure (MP)

-1. Which statement is FALSE regarding vectors?
+1. Which of these statements about vectors is FALSE?
     - Vectors are created using the combine function (`c()`)
     - Vectors can only have values of a single data type
     - There is no limit to the number of elements in a vector
     - **Vectors are two-dimensional objects**
     - Variables in your environment can be vectors

-1. Which statement is FALSE regarding data frames?
+1. Which of these statements about data frames is FALSE?
     - **Data frames can only have values of a single data type**
     - Data frames are created by combining together vectors/factors into the columns of the data frame using the `data.frame()` function
     - Data frames are two-dimensional objects